 Windows IP address conflict

-When you connect your computer, printer, smartphone, or any other devices to a local network, all the devices will get a unique IP address.
-For them who don’t, know IP Address, is a Unique Identity of the computer gets when it connects to a network.
+When you connect your computer, printer, smartphone, or any other device to a local network, all the devices will get a unique IP address.
+For those who don’t, know IP Address, is a Unique Identity the computer gets when it connects to a network.
 Or a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.

 Fix IP address conflict Windows 10

-Whenever you face network and internet connection problems, we recommend restarting network devices include your PC.
-This should fix if any temporary glich causing the problem.
+Whenever you face network and internet connection problems, we recommend restarting network devices including your PC.
+This should fix if any temporary glitch causing the problem.

 Disable Antivirus and VPN (if configured)